 Full Time Students Normal Maximum

 PhD 3 years 4 years

 Professional /Practitioner Doctorate 3 years 4 years

 MPhil 18 months 2 years

 Higher Masters Degree 1 year 2 years

 Pre-Research programme 6 months 6 months

-Part Time Students Normal Maximum PhD 4 years 8 years
+Part Time Students Normal Maximum

+PhD 4 years 8 years

 Professional /Practitioner Doctorate 4 years 8 years

 MPhil 2 years 4 years

 Higher Masters Degree 2 years 4 years

 Pre-Research programme 6 months 6 months

-^{} as outlined Section V.3 of the Academic regulations for Professional Doctorate Awards
+as outlined Section V.3 of the Academic regulations for Professional Doctorate Awards

 - 3.19 The maximum registration period includes the period up to the submission of the theses.
-Where any delay is outside the control of the Student, the registration period will be adjusted to reflect the delay. - 3.20 Where a Student chooses to change their mode of study the maximum period of registration will be calculated pro rata. - 3.21 Where a Student has been granted permission to take a period of leave of absence, in accordance with section 9, the maximum period of registration will be extended by the relevant period. - 3.22 Where a Student has been granted an extension to maximum registration, in accordance with section 10, the maximum period of registration will be extended by the relevant period. - 3.23 To be eligible to continue to study for an award governed by these Regulations, a Student must not exceed the relevant maximum periods of registration set out in section 3.18 and must successfully complete the progression stage of the award being studied. - 3.24 Where a research Student can demonstrate that s/he has achieved all or some of the learning outcomes through research training and personal development undertaken outside the University, the Dean of Research may recommend that the Student be accredited for such prior achievement and thus be deemed to have completed all or part of the specified programme of research training.
+Where any delay is outside the control of the Student, the registration period will be adjusted to reflect the delay. - 3.20 Where a Student chooses to change their mode of study the maximum period of registration will be calculated pro rata. - 3.21 Where a Student has been granted permission to take a period of leave of absence, in accordance with section 9, the maximum period of registration will be extended by the relevant period. - 3.22 To be eligible to continue to study for an award governed by these Regulations, a Student must not exceed the relevant maximum periods of registration set out in section 3.18 and must successfully complete the progression stage of the award being studied. - 3.23 Where a research Student can demonstrate that s/he has achieved all or some of the learning outcomes through research training and personal development undertaken outside the University, the Dean of Research may recommend that the Student be accredited for such prior achievement and thus be deemed to have completed all or part of the specified programme of research training.
 This recommendation may also consider a reduced registration period.